2.7.3 Compliance

 • transport problems - severe transport disruption or strike may be acceptable in some cases

-• insufficient notice or notification not received, eg where a change of address is not notified to an Agent, there is a postal strike or mail is stolen from a letter box
+• insufficient notice or notification not received, e.g. where a change of address is not notified to an Agent, there is a postal strike or mail is stolen from a letter box

 • medical instructions, eg the worker’s THP Treating Health Practitioner may advise them not to attend for medical reasons.
 Contact the THP and requested to confirm their advice in writing.
 Make alternate arrangements if necessary, to have the worker examined.

 Note: The Agent must make all reasonable efforts to help the worker to attend the independent medical examination.
-Demonstrating that you have provided the maximum assistance to a worker to attend can help (if needs be) in demonstrating that a worker’s non-attendance was unreasonable.

 Back to top